-During the fiscal year ended December 29, 2018 (fiscal 2018), the board of directors held five meetings.
-Each of the directors attended at least 75% of the aggregate of all meetings held by the board of directors and each committee of the board of directors on which he or she served during fiscal 2018, in each case held during the period for which he or she was a director and committee member.
+During the fiscal year ended December 28, 2019 (fiscal 2019), the board of directors held eight meetings.
+Each of the directors attended at least 75% of the aggregate of all meetings held by the board of directors and each committee of the board of directors on which he or she served during fiscal 2019, in each case held during the period for which he or she was a director and committee member.
 Our non-management directors meet regularly (at least quarterly) in executive session of the board without management directors or employees present, and our independent directors meet in executive session at least once annually.
-The chairman of the board of directors (or, in the chairman's absence or if the chairman is not an independent director, another independent director designated by the non-management directors) presides over executive sessions of the non-management directors.
+The chairman of the board of directors (or, in the chairman's absence or if the chairman is not an independent director, another independent director designated by the non-management directors) presides over executive sessions of the non-management directors and the independent directors.